John Adams

 Creative Chair: Los Angeles Philharmonic

 Composer, conductor, and creative thinker – John Adams occupies a unique position in the world of music.
 His works stand out among contemporary classical compositions for their depth of expression, brilliance of sound, and the profoundly humanist nature of their themes.
 His operas and oratorios such as Nixon in China, Doctor Atomic and El Niño have transformed the genre of contemporary music theatre.
-Spanning more than three decades, works such as Harmonielehre, Shaker Loops, Doctor Atomic Symphony and his Violin Concerto are among the most performed and influential of all contemporary classical music.
+Spanning nearly four decades, works such as Harmonielehre, Shaker Loops, The Dharma at Big Sur and his Violin Concerto are among the most performed of all contemporary classical music.

 Show More